Education

 “My approach to teaching is to create a relaxed environment where the student feels comfortable and stimulated to learn and create music in the studio.
 I strongly encourage students to analyze the music they are learning and know how music is created, rather than simply reproduce the notes on the paper.
 I encourage students to improvise at the piano and to learn chord notation, even those in classical tradition.
 I keep my lessons highly organized with two notebooks, the student notebook with student’s notes on what to prepare and how, and the teacher notebook which helps me prepare any additional material required for the following lesson.”

-When not teaching, performing or composing, Gabriel enjoys sea-kayaking in the Potomac and the Chesapeake Bay, biking on trails in the DC area and running.
+When not teaching, performing, or composing, Gabriel enjoys sea-kayaking in the Potomac and the Chesapeake Bay, biking on trails in the DC area, and running.
+Learn more about Gabriel on his website.